8 minute read

 • Every focus session is not equal; maybe you can focus for 1 hour nonstop or 2 hours nonstop.
 But make sure to rest for 1/3 of the of the time you can focus.

-• I use five deep breaths to enter focus (the flow zone).
+• Use five deep breaths to enter focus (the flow zone).
+This calms your nervous system and signals your brain to transition into a focused state.

 • When doing rest, you shouldn’t use it to scroll on social media mindlessly, but do positive activities like workouts, cooking, or taking a bath.